bbolker/bbmisc/peeves.md

 Always spell-check.
 Spell-checking won't catch everything, and you may have to skip over a lot of technical vocabulary that's not in the dictionary, but there's no excuse for not doing it.

-Everyone has punctuation or phrases that they overuse.
+Everyone overuses their favorite kinds of punctuation or turns of phrase.
 Learn what yours are, and use your revision process to thin them out.
+(For example, I deleted many instances of the word "usually" in this document, keeping only the ones I thought were really necessary.)

 If you are using [BibTeX](http://www.bibtex.org/), check for capitalization!
 Most journal styles automatically *set titles in all lower-case*, so you have to protect any words that should be Capitalized or CAPITALIZED with curly brackets {} (some reference managers automatically {protect} {every} {word} {in} {the} {title}, but I prefer that only necessary words are protected).